-A soulful singer, exceptional fingerpicking guitarist and eclectic songwriter, EMay is most frequently compared to Tracy Chapman, Joni Mitchell, Alanis Morisette, Edie Brickell, Janis Joplin, and is poised to sit in the upper escalon of female singer-songwriters.
+A soulful singer, exceptional fingerpicking guitarist and eclectic songwriter, EMay is most frequently compared to Alanis Morisette, Grace Potter, Joni Mitchell or Janis Joplin, and is poised to sit in the upper echelon of female singer-songwriters.

-EMay’s songs often venture into the realm of love and loss, with grief and trauma being part of her personal history.
-She explores themes relating to the wildness of nature – both the great outdoors and the vast expanse of wilderness in the human heart.
-She writes about what Aldous Huxley calls human potentiality, singing of our innate ability to overcome great struggle and our indelible connection to the web of life and human.
+Mainly, she sings of the wildness of nature – both the great outdoors and the vast expanse of wilderness in the human heart.
+She writes about human potential, our innate ability to overcome great struggle and our indelible connection to the web of life.

-In addition to over 100 original songs, she plays from a repertoire of over 350 cover songs that includes Al Green, Beyonce, Daft Punk, Led Zeppelin, and Ziggy Marley.
+She fronts The Soundmen, a rock band comprised of four sound engineers.
 She is a member of doom-metal group Black Yo)))ga Meditation Ensemble.
 She has been a principal member of Turkish Folk project Kirik Hava, acoustic trio Between Liberties, party rock band The Sectionals.
 She has released four CDs independently since 2011.
-She has opened for 10,000 Maniacs, Toubabe Krewe, Rusted Root, Dar Williams, Loudon Wainwright III, Marcia Ball, The Black Lilies and Cabinet.
+She has opened for 10,000 Maniacs, Rusted Root, Dar Williams, Loudon Wainwright III, The Black Lilies, and has performed at TedX, Stanford, Freight & Salvage and The Purple Fiddle.
+She has studied with Alanis Morisette, Jorma Kaukonnen, Zoe Jakes, Anne Randolph and more.

-“I let my curiosity get the best of me, always.
-I follow the breadcrumbs of serendipity and synchronicity, and they’ve led me on my own wild journey.”
-After chasing that rabbit from Boston to Pittsburgh, EMay now lives at Healthberry Farm in the rural mountains of West Virginia.
-For more on her non-musical adventures, which include beekeeping, vegetable gardening, fire-spinning, writing poetry, advocating for artists, producing festivals, riding horses & snowboarding, visit erikamay.com.
+After growing up in the Boston suburbs and spending many years in Pittsburgh, EMay now lives at Healthberry Farm in the rural mountains of West Virginia, where she is a beekeeper and grows most of her own food.
+For more on her other non-musical adventures, which include fire-spinning, writing poetry, advocating for artists, producing festivals, riding horses & snowboarding, visit erikamay.com.
 You can also sign up for her email list or read her blog to hear more about these adventures in her own words.